-2.11.2 21 adjuster rods
+21 adjuster rods

 They are made of stainless steel, sometimes of cobalt 59.
 They provide operating margin against Xenon.
 They also flatten the spatial flux distribution.
 They are normally in the core.
-They can be removed sequentially from the core by RRS in specific conditions that we will examine in detail later.
+They can be removed sequentially from the core by RRS under specific conditions that we will examine in detail later.

-2.11.3 4 mechanical control absorbers rods
+4 mechanical control absorbers rods

-They are made of stainless steel and Cadmium, as very strong absorber of thermal neutrons.
+They are made of stainless steel and Cadmium, and are very strong absorber of thermal neutrons.
 They are normally out of core.
-They can be inserted by RRS or Reactor Stepback in certain conditions.
+They can be inserted by RRS or Reactor Stepback under certain conditions.

-2.11.4 Boron and Gadolinium
+Boron and Gadolinium

 These are soluble poisons which may be added in small quantities to the moderator, either manually or automatically.
-A small quantity of boron is normally in the moderator in order to provide a slight flexibility to the time interval between refuellings.
+A small quantity of boron is normally in the moderator in order to provide a slight flexibility to the time interval between refuelings.

-2.12 REACTIVITY DEVICES FOR REAC-TOR SAFETY
+REACTIVITY DEVICES FOR REACTOR SAFETY

-2.12.1 28 shutoff rods
+28 shutoff rods

 These rods constitute the method of action of SDS1 when it is solicited.
-Made of cadmium sandwiched in two layers of stainless steel, they are strong thermal neutron absorbers.
+Made of cadmium sandwiched between two layers of stainless steel, they are strong thermal neutron absorbers.
 Of course, they are normally outside of the core.